br8kpoint/touch-portal-atem/README.md

 Those are the things I see off the top of my head.
 I know there is a ton more that the ATEM can do

+## Suuport

+Use the issues for this repository.

+Discuss how you use the plugin on discord https://discord.gg/e7g8MM2sKF

 Feel free to fork and contribute.